eth-cscs/spack-batteries-included/readme.md

 https://docs.docker.com/engine/security/rootless/

-Optionally you need `curl` (to download the latest spack) and `go` (to build a tool for making spack environment relocatable).
-Sinc the go binary is small and static, it's actually just included in the git repo.
+Optionally you need `curl` (to download the latest spack) and `go` (to build a tool for making spack environments relocatable).
+Since the Go executable is small and static, it's actually just included in the git repo, so you likely don't need to recompile it.

 To build the latest everything from scratch (docker image, appimage runtime, spack dependencies), run: